Notable Nursing: Fall 2012

 Strategies for Spreading the Model

 Cleveland Clinic’s Zielony Nursing Institute has adopted several methods to make sure nursing professionals understand the Professional Practice Model.
-One of the most effective is a two-hour interactive workshop taught by Cindy Willis, MSN, MBA, RN, Senior Director of Nursing Education, and Cynthia Candow, BSN, RN, CMSRN, Clinical Instructor for Community Hospitals.
+One of the most effective is a two-hour interactive workshop taught by Cindy Willis, MSN, MBA, RN, Senior Director of Nursing Education, and Cynthia Candow, BSN, RN, CMSRN, Clinical Instructor for Regional Hospitals.
 So far, nearly 300 people from a variety of units at six Cleveland Clinic hospitals have participated.

 The workshop begins with an introduction to the theorists behind the Professional Practice Model and an explanation of its history.
 Then participants work in small groups, answering questions about why they entered nursing and whether they are living out their dream.
 “The simple act of examining why nurses are in the nursing profession ignites a light,” says Candow.
 Nurses discuss the attributes they bring to nursing and how those attributes — and their related actions — coincide with the four quadrants of the Professional Practice Model.
 The final activity features a case study with a poor outcome.
 Nurses identify the breakdown, aspects of the model that were affected and how the breakdown influenced patient outcomes.